1994 Winter Olympics: Organization

 NOK 460 million was used on information technology, with the main system running on an IBM AS/400.
-3,500 terminals were in use during the game based on the Info '94 system; it was the first Olympics to have terminals installed abroad.
+3,500 media terminals were in use during the games based on the Info '94 system; it was the first Winter Olympics to have terminals installed abroad.
 Seiko delivered the time-keeping devices.
 Telecommunications were delivered by Telenor, including signal transmission.
 This included a mobile radio network with nine base stations.

 Cost and cost overrun

 The Oxford Olympics Study established the outturn cost of the Lillehammer 1994 Winter Olympics at US$2.2 billion in 2015-dollars and cost overrun at 277% in real terms.
 This includes sports-related costs only, that is, (i) operational costs incurred by the organizing committee for the purpose of staging the Games, e.g., expenditures for technology, transportation, workforce, administration, security, catering, ceremonies, and medical services, and (ii) direct capital costs incurred by the host city and country or private investors to build, e.g., the competition venues, the Olympic village, international broadcast center, and media and press center, which are required to host the Games.
 Indirect capital costs are not included, such as for road, rail, or airport infrastructure, or for hotel upgrades or other business investment incurred in preparation for the Games but not directly related to staging the Games.
 The cost and cost overrun for Lillehammer 1994 compares with costs of US$2.5 billion and a cost overrun of 13% for Vancouver 2010, and costs of US$51 billion and a cost overrun of 289% for Sochi 2014, the latter being the most costly Olympics to date.
 Average cost for Winter Games since 1960 is US$3.1 billion, average cost overrun is 142%.